ArtisanMobile/devdocs/_posts/2014-05-08-push-notifications.md

 <div id="gcm"></div>

-## 1. Prerequisite: Enable Google Cloud Messaging
+## 1. Enable Google Cloud Messaging

 If you haven't already, you need to create a project for your app in the <a target="_blank" href="https://console.developers.google.com">Google Developers Console</a>.
 For more help see <a href="http://developer.android.com/google/gcm/gs.html">the Android developer docs for enabling GCM</a>.